alekseyzimin/EviAnn_release/README.md

   mix -- indicates the data is from the sample sequenced with both Illumina RNA-seq provided in fastq format and long reads (Iso-seq or Oxford Nanopore) in fasta/fastq format, expects three /path/filename before the tag bam_mix -- indicates the data is from the same sample sequenced with both Illumina RNA-seq provided in bam format and long reads (Iso-seq or Oxford Nanopore) in bam format, expects two /path/filename.bam before the tag

   Absense of a tag assumes fastq tag and expects one or a pair of /path/filename.fastq on the line.
+If supplying the data as aligned BAM files, please make sure that the HISAT2 alignments were performed keeping information needed for StringTie (--dta option).

  -e FILE    fasta file with assembled transcripts from related species, default: none -p FILE    fasta file with protein sequences from (preferrably multiple) related species, uniprot proteins are used of this file is not provided, default: none